 Want a new low carb snack?
-Try this sweet and crunchy coconut almond cranberry trail mix recipe.
+Try this easy coconut almond cranberry low carb trail mix recipe.
 It's a sweetened snack mix that's sure to please.

 There is a good amount of erythritol in the blend and it tastes very close to sugar.
-It provided a nice shiny sugary coating in this sweet coconut almond cranberry trail mix.
 The stevia is a very high quality without bitterness or aftertaste.
 I decided to use it to add a sweet coating to my cranberry low carb trail mix.

 What's the name of the sweetener?
 It's Pyure Organic Stevia All-Purpose Blend Sweetener.
 You can find it at Walmart, but it's also available at Amazon for those who like to shop online.

-In order to get the sweetener baked onto the fruit and nut pieces, the pieces were coated with a frothy beaten egg white and then baked on a sheet pan.
+In order to get the sweetener sticking to the fruit and nut pieces, the pieces are coated with a frothy beaten egg white and then baked on a sheet pan.
 This allows the sweetener and cinnamon to stick to each piece.
-And, it made a nice thin shiny candy-like coating on each piece of the snack mix.
+And it makes a nice thin shiny candy-like coating on each piece of the low carb trail mix.

 This process could be used to candy nuts by themselves as well.
 The crunchy sweetened coconut in this mix was perfect.
-And, the touch of cinnamon was also a great addition.
-It’s a snack mix that’s extremely addicting so it won’t last long unless you hide it somewhere.
+And I thought the touch of cinnamon was a great addition.

 Sweet Coconut Almond Cranberry Trail Mix Recipe